 It is compulsory to stand and wait to wave goodbye to the train.
 I also notice that here, and each subsequent time we do this, older passengers continuing on the train wave to us as they depart.

 Our extra stop is one night in Sendai.
 The city has some shōtengai and green spaces that I want to give a quick look.
-It’s also the explicit setting of anime series Wake Up, Girls!, which was very popular among the pop culture tourism community I study.
+It’s also the explicit setting of anime series Wake Up, Girls!, which was very popular among the anime pilgrimage subculture I study.

 Though I probably explained five times about not being able to get Hokutosei tickets, Mei is still confused why this is not Sapporo.
 She stops at every pile of remaining snow and asks if I’m sure the snow festival isn’t really here.